bgoonz/docs-collection/github/code-security/supply-chain-security/understanding-your-software-supply-chain/exploring-the-dependencies-of-a-repository.md

 ---
 title: Exploring the dependencies of a repository
-intro: 'You can use the dependency graph to see the packages your project depends on{% ifversion fpt %} and the repositories that depend on it{% endif %}.
-In addition, you can see any vulnerabilities detected in its dependencies.'
+intro: "You can use the dependency graph to see the packages your project depends on{% ifversion fpt %} and the repositories that depend on it{% endif %}.
+In addition, you can see any vulnerabilities detected in its dependencies."
 redirect_from:
   - /articles/listing-the-packages-that-a-repository-depends-on
   - /github/visualizing-repository-data-with-graphs/listing-the-packages-that-a-repository-depends-on